Our Policies

 Health & Safety Policy Statement

-Archway Green Limited acknowledges that Heath and Safety at work is an integral part of the company’s performance.
-Health and Safety is incorporated into all our business activities from the office environment to the works carried out by our staff on site.
+Archway Green Limited acknowledges that Health and Safety at work is an integral part of the company’s performance.
+Health and safety are incorporated into all our business activities from the office environment to the works carried out by our staff on site.
 This statement is written in accordance with section 2 of the Health and Safety at Work Act 1974.

-The Board has nominated Mr Philip Welch (General Manager) to have overall responsibility for all matters related to Health and safety, he will be assisted day to day by Mr Charlie Rule (Senior Contractor Manager).
+The Board has nominated Jordan Devenish to have overall responsibility for all matters related to Health and Safety; he will be assisted day to day by Natalia Gaspar (Health and Safety Admin).

 Archway Green Limited is committed to:

-• All staff and subcontractors given the necessary Health and Safety inductions and provided with the appropriate training.
+- All staff and subcontractors were given the necessary Health and Safety inductions and provided with the appropriate training.

-• Routinely consult with staff on Health and Safety matters as they arise and via scheduled Heath and Safety performance review meetings.
+- Routinely consult with staff on Health and Safety matters as they arise and via scheduled Health and Safety performance review meetings.

 The management team at Archway Green considers the promotion of Health and Safety measures as a mutual objective for themselves and the employees.
 It is therefore the policy of the management to do all that is reasonably and practically possible to prevent personal injury or damage to company property.
 The management is committed to protecting everyone from our employees to visitors or members of the public insofar as they encounter from our business activities.